wHomew

 • Various push-on electrical connectors

-• Injector and injector cleaner
+• Injector and brake cleaners

 * * Remember, you are responsible for working on your car; this web site's creator, VAG, VWoA, or anyone else are not responsible if anything goes wrong while you are working on, in and under your car! * *